 What citizens need to do during a state of emergency

-No price inflation (gouging) allowed on essential items and services
+No price gouging (inflation) allowed on essential items and services

-The Emergency Management Act makes it an offence to inflate (gouge) the price of essential items and services in times of emergencies.
-These can include things like food, water, clothing, essential equipment and medical supplies.
+The Emergency Management Act makes it an offence to inflate the price of essential items and services in times of an emergency.
+Essential items and services can include things like food, water, clothing, essential equipment and medical supplies.

-Contact your local police to report any suspected cases of price inflation (gouging) during times of emergencies.
+Contact your local police to report any suspected cases of price inflation (gouging) during times of an emergency.
 If you feel you’ve been the victim of price inflation (gouging), you should keep all relevant receipts.